maryamkarandish/RestfulApiSpringBootUserRealm/README.md

 - It is developed by Java language
 - The project uses the JDK 8
 - It is essencial to install Maven before running the project
-- It is tested with Junit 4.11 or higher
+- it is deployable with Apache tomcat 9
+- it is tested with unit testing with the coverage of 100% for the classes and 70% for the methods.

 for more information you can contact:
 --------------------------------------